 - Even easier cleaning and maintenance

-TRI-X filters can be hosed down, sprayed with dealer-recommended cleaners, soaked in cleaning solutions, or put directly into the dishwasher.
+Filters can be hosed down, sprayed with dealer-recommended cleaners, soaked in cleaning solutions, or put directly into the dishwasher.
 Just be sure to run the dishwasher without soap and with an unheated dry cycle.
 These advanced ceramic fiber filters hold up to regular rinsing better than paper filters do.
 When properly maintained, they’ll continue to provide crystal-clear spa water for four to six years of use.

 WHY FILTER PLACEMENT MATTERS